PLEASE NOTE Steam Training Weekend CHANGE OF DATE!

 We do ask that people have at least about 50 hours experience on engines before sitting their tickets

-If you were unable to attend in 2016 but want information about a future training weekend, or wish to register your interest, please email Chris Martin
+If you are unable to attend in 2017 but want information about a future training weekend, or wish to register your interest, please email Chris Martin

 If you are enrolling for the course, please download and study the following documents.
 Note that some files are in .pdf format, if you do not have Adobe Reader download it.